radmanplays/eaglercraft-1.8-client-making-help/1-Requirements/README.md

 <br/>(Extracting a folder from the file)<br/>

 ![image](https://i-am-a.fuchsiax.dev/and-i-skid/nzsuywpjz42kfd4.gif)
-<br/>(Moving all the file in that new folder inside of bin to the FFMPEG directory and deleting the folder)<br/>
+<br/>(Moving all the file in bin inside that new folder to the FFMPEG directory and deleting the folder)<br/>

 ## e.
 Saving the minecraft 1.8.8 JAR.
 1. Navigate to [https://mcversions.net/download/1.8.8](https://mcversions.net/download/1.8.8).<br/><br/>